-The assumptive close is my favorite because it exudes professionalism.
-First, to use it. you must have done a proper job researching the customer's needs and desires beforehand.
-If you have listened well and matched the customer up with the perfect product or solution for their project, then there really is nothing to discuss is there?
-That's why assuming the sale works so well.
+The assumptive close works well because it comes across as professional and is used as part of an intentional sales process.
+To implement it effectively, you must have a clear understanding of the customer's needs and desires beforehand.
+If you have listened well and matched the customer up with the perfect product or solution for their needs, then there is nothing more to discuss with the customer, except for how they intend to pay for their purchase.

-After the phrase, since we've agreed, next list the key benefits you covered in the sales presentation.
-Try to keep this to three or less.
-Too many and it makes the decision seem bigger than it truly is.
-Remember, there is a point of diminishing return on features and benefits.
-Don't fall into the trap that the more features the better the deal.
-The truth is most customers only use 15% of the available features on any product they buy.
-So, if you nail those 15%, then you are on your way.
-Use them in the close.
+After your initial phrase, next list the key benefits you covered in your sales presentation.
+Try to keep this to three or less, because too many will make the decision seem bigger than it truly is, and there is a point of diminishing return on features and benefits.

 Avoid the trap of thinking that more features equate to a better deal.
 Most customers will only use a small percentage of the available features on any product they buy.
 If you can nail those 15 percent, then you are on your way to a successful close.